Open consultation

 Please note, you do not need to complete the self-assessment in order to respond to this consultation.
 We welcome general feedback on the design, content and usability of this tool.

 If you would like to complete the self-assessment, please work your way through the questions in order, starting from section 1.
-The self-assessment tool is multiple-choice and can be printed and completed by hand or digitally using a PDF mark-up tool.
-The time taken to complete this section will vary across organisations, depending on your expertise and your organisation’s existing governance structures.
+The self-assessment tool is multiple-choice.
+It can be printed and completed by hand or digitally using a PDF mark-up tool.
+The time to complete will vary, depending on your expertise and your organisation’s existing governance structures.

 Depending on your answer to a given question, you may not be required to respond to all subsequent questions in that section.
 Where this is the case, this will be clearly stated beside the relevant answer box.
 If no option to skip is provided, please proceed to the next question as usual.
 Questions that are conditional on a previous answer are indented.